VMLY&R COMMERCE Mexico

-With almost 20 years of experience, award-winning creative Adriano Lombardi’s career has brought him to WPP agencies across Argentina, Peru, Colombia and most recently Mexico, where he serves as executive creative director at VMLY&R COMMERCE Mexico.
+With more than 18 years of experience, award-winning creative Adriano Lombardi’s career has brought him to WPP agencies across Argentina, Peru, Colombia and most recently Mexico, where he serves as executive creative director at VMLY&R COMMERCE Mexico.

 Adriano has created industry-defining work for global clients, including Coca-Cola, Volkswagen, Unilever, Mondeléz, Campari, Mazda, Chevrolet, Puma, Anheuser-Busch InBev, Belcorp, and Diageo among others.
 His experience across South America provides him with both local and regional multicultural experience and insights.

-An award-winning creative, Adriano has had success across Cannes Lions, Clios, D&AD, The One Show, LIA, PHNX Awards, El Sol de San Sebastian, El Ojo de Iberoamerica, and more.
+An award-winning creative, Adriano has had success across Cannes Lions, D&AD, The One Show, PHNX Awards, El Sol de San Sebastian, El Ojo de Iberoamerica, and more.

 He has also served as a juror at international awards shows and now mentors the next generation of creatives as a university lecturer.